Khaleda Zia: Charges and imprisonment (2018–2024)

-Zia was admitted to Bangabandhu Sheikh Mujib Medical University for medical treatment on 1 April 2019.
-The High Court and the Supreme Court rejected her bail plea on humanitarian grounds a total of four times.
+Zia's health had deteriorated during imprisonment.
+She was first admitted to Bangladesh Medical University for medical treatment on 1 April 2019.
+The High Court and the Supreme Court rejected her bail plea on humanitarian grounds a total of four times between 2019 and 2020.
 On 25 March 2020, Zia was released from prison for six months, conditioned to stay at her home in Gulshan and not leave the country.
-The government issued this executive decision as per section 401(1) of the Criminal Code of Procedure (CrPC).
 By 2021, the term of her release had been extended four times.